 The event unfolded parallel to the II Edition of the HerbArt International forum.

 For the event in Barcelona we invited a group of 20 professionals from different fields (artists, scientists, economists, philosophers and environmental science researchers, along with cultural actors such as curators and art critics) whose practices are linked to the plant world in different ways.
 Based on round tables and transdisciplinary dialogues, we analysed the crisis of biodiversity with the intention of proposing sustainable ways of relating to nature.
-During the event, the participants will carry out a multidisciplinary cartography, that is, a joint mapping of the garden.
+During the event, the participants carried out a multidisciplinary cartography, that is, a joint mapping of the garden.
 Beyond its taxonomic information, this cartography had the intention of making visible discourses that consider plants as agents and not as resources, engaging memory, experience and subjective reactions.